lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 {{I-D.ietf-lpwan-ipv6-static-context-hc}} defines a header compression mechanism for LPWAN network based on a static context.
-The context is said static since the field description composing the Rules and the context are not learned during the packet exchanges but are previously defined.
+The context is said static since the field description composing the Rules are not learned during the packet exchanges but are previously defined.
 The context(s) is(are) known by both ends before transmission.